Kristina01111000/Drws_site/README.md

  - sent support ticket into peepso - make sure that shortcodes are not being messed up by autooptimize

  for next call:
- - peepso has an upgrade sale where you can get 5 years for the price of 3, jsyk
- - redirect is reactivated, is site still slow?
- - check his login -> think it is fixed, check shortcodes if it isn't
- - site speed as fast as I think we can get it without upgrading the server
- - images for hippocrates quotes -> walking one good, others maybe good?
- - trying sending notes to him before call good? bad?

 - make sure that short codes are all in autooptimize